 - To get an idea of average rates in your area, Solar Reviews provides a chart with average monthly and lifetime solar savings for major cities in the U.S. based on 2018 figures.
 A homeowner in New York City could expect to save $73.41 per month whereas one in Los Angeles could save $128.44 a month.

 Are Solar Panels Worth It?

-Money Magazine suggests before shopping for a solar panel system, you should look at your local energy costs, whether state incentives exist, and the type of roof and sunlight you get.
+Energy Saver suggests before shopping for a solar panel system, you should look at your local energy costs, whether state incentives exist, and the type of roof and sunlight you get.
 If all this data combined provides you with an estimate savings, then solar panels are a worthy investment.